n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.hunter.md

+---
+title: Hunter node - n8n Documentation
+description: Documentation for the Hunter node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Hunter

 The Hunter node allows you to automate work in Hunter, and integrate Hunter with other applications. n8n has built-in support for a wide range of Hunter features, including getting, generating, and verifying email addresses.